zapta/ble_stepper_motor_analyzer/README.md

 ## Using the Analyzer app.

-### Running the app using a provided binary
+### Running the Analyzer app using a provided binary
-The simplest way to run the analyzer app on your computer is to look for an  executable file for your system under the 'release' directory of this repository.
+The simplest way to run the analyzer app on your computer is to look for an  executable file for your system under the 'release' directory in this repository.
+They also released as 'release.zip' file.

-> **_NOTE:_**  The single binary files are created from the app's Python code using the standard Pyinstaller tool.
+> **_NOTE:_**  The single binary files are created from the app's Python code using the Pyinstaller tool and the scripts in the python/pyinstaller directory.

-### Running the app using the Python code
+### Running the Analyzer app using the Python source files
-If a single app binary is not available for your system, or if you prefer to run the Python code directly, you will first need to do a few preperation to satisfy the prerequisites of the Python code.
+If a single app binary is not available for your system, or if you prefer to run the Python code directly, you will first need to do a few preparation to satisfy the prerequisites of the Python code.

 1. Install Python on your computer.
 Prefer the latest stable version.
+2. Clone the repository on your computer or download and extract the 'python.zip' release file.
-2. Install the required python modules by running this command the 'app' directory:
+3. Install the required python modules by running this command the 'python' directory :

 ```
 pip install -r requirements.txt
 ```
-3. Make sure that your analyzer device is powered on and start the app using the command
+4. Make sure that your analyzer device is powered on and start the app using the command

 ```
 python analyzer.py
 ```
-4. The app will start and try to find the device, and if found, will connect to it and display it's data on the screen.

-> **_NOTE:_**  When the device is connected to an app, it will not be visible to other apps that start.
-The device will be available to a new connection only after the previous connection terminated and its heatbeat LED blinks slowly again once a second.
+> **_NOTE:_**  When the device is idle, its LED blink at a rate of about 1 blink per second.
+When connected to the app, it blink faster about 3 blinks per second.
+The app can connect to a device only when it's idle as indicated by the slower blink rate.

-### Understanding the app screen
+### Understanding the Analyzer app screen

 <p align="center">
   <img src="./www/annotated_app_screenshot.jpg"  />